sam-khare/DataMigration_And_AzureEngineering/README.md

-# On Prem SQL Server Data Migration To Azure Cloud and Data Engineering
+# On Prem SQL Server Data Migration To Azure Cloud and Data Engineering Using Databricks, Azure Data Factory, Synapse Analytics